 - Bats prefer larger areas than most bat houses sold in retail stores allow for.

-- Most houses have smooth insides which doesn’t allow for the bats to be able to grasp at anything.
+- Most houses have smooth insides which don’t allow for the bats to be able to grasp at anything.

 - Stapled screening on the interior will eventually rust and fall off.